 Beaches Ocho Rios has a large main pool and a kiddie pool, and also has the Pirates Island Water Park, with eleven waterslides and more.
 There are also tennis courts, outdoor pool tables, fitness classes, and a spa.

-Beaches Ocho Rios has typical activities such as billiards, ping-pong, volleyball, shuffleboard.
+Beaches Ocho Rios has typical activities such as billiards, ping-pong, volleyball, and shuffleboard.
 Check the daily schedule for activities such as treasure hunts, basketball, fitness classes, and more.

 All inclusive golf is a deal for golfers, but note that you have to pay for a caddy (and tip as well), and the golf course is at another Sandals resort, 20 minutes away by shuttle bus.
 Junior golf is a bonus too, with golf clinics for kids and clubs provided.

 Beaches Ocho Rios has rooms and suites; some suites sleep five.
 Note that family "suites" have a half-wall, not a full partition.
-Our terrace "suite" was one large room, with king-sized bed and sofa bed: attractive and roomy, with a large patio area outside.
+Our terrace "suite" was one large room, with a king-sized bed and sofa bed: attractive and roomy, with a large patio area outside.
 All units have fridges.
 Many units connect if you want two rooms.

-Many guests book tours off-property, such as a Jeep Safari, river rafting, river tubing, Blue Mountain Bicycle tour.
+Many guests book tours off-property, such as a Jeep Safari, river rafting, river tubing, and Blue Mountain Bicycle tour.
 Shopping outings are offered too, though some guests simply take a cab to Ocho Rios.

 Beaches has declared May, Sept., and October "Single Parents months": solo parents won't be charged the "single supplement" that raises the price of a room to what a couple would pay, and special events create a friendly ambiance.